Week 1: Amazonian Forest Week

 During this week the groups will be split into smaller teams and will rotate between the following activities:

-- In addition to these surveys the groups will also be completing an Amazonian wildlife and conservation course which comprises lectures and related activities/discussions on: Tropical rainforests biogeogrqaphy and ecology, plant life in the Neotropics, fish of the Amazon, evolution, classification and birds of the Amazon, amphibians and reptiles of the Amazon, fores mammals and conservation challenegs in the Amazon.
+- In addition to these surveys the groups will also be completing an Amazonian wildlife and conservation course which comprises lectures and related activities/discussions on: Tropical rainforests biogeography and ecology, plant life in the Neotropics, fish of the Amazon, evolution, classification and birds of the Amazon, amphibians and reptiles of the Amazon, forest mammals and conservation challenges in the Amazon.

 - Large mammals and primates: This team will be retrieving the images from a network of cameras set up around the camping region of the Sani reserve.
 This involves trekking considerable distances so during these treks this team will also be completing standard searches for terrestrial, arboreal mammals and game birds to complement the camera trap footage.
-Camera trap footage from the 2017 expedition has proven the presence of several large cat species, giant river otters, short-eared dogs, giant armadillos and several game bird species amongst others and the 2018 data will be used to update the mammal guide to the reserve.
+Camera trap footage from the 2017-2019 expeditions has proven the presence of several large cat species, giant river otters, short-eared dogs, giant armadillos and several game bird species amongst others and the 2020 data will be used to update the mammal guide to the reserve.
+We will also be adding to a primate behavioural study that was launched in 2019 to habituate and track the primate species in the reserve.

 - Herpetofauna survey team: The techniques for these surveys involve active searching at a fixed width of 5m either side of the transect line in the late morning when reptiles and amphibians are most active.
 In addition, pitlines and cover boards will be used to provide extra sampling effort.
 The output from this survey will be to update the digital guide to reptiles and amphibians found in the reserve with an assessment of the likelihood of encountering each species.